d3plus/d3plus-hierarchy/example/pack.md

 ```

-Colors are assigned to each unique ID using the color [assign](http://d3plus.org/docs/#assign) function, and the circles are created using the [Circle](http://d3plus.org/docs/#Circle) class.
+Colors are assigned to each unique ID using the color [assign](http://d3plus.org/docs/#assign) function, and the bubbles are created using the [Circle](http://d3plus.org/docs/#Circle) class.